Tornado outbreak of May 15–16, 1968: Oelwein—Maynard, Iowa

 This tornado occurred less than an hour after the Charles City F5 touched down.

-In Olewein, it killed two people and destroyed 68 homes, with hundreds taking varying amounts of damage.
+In Oelwein, it killed two people and destroyed 68 homes, with hundreds more sustaining taking varying amounts of damage.

 In addition, it destroyed or damaged every business in the area.
 Some people reported more than one tornado on the ground.

-After moving northeast for a while, it hit the western side of Maynard, leveling five blocks of land, including several homes and the newly-constructed church.
+After moving north-northeast for over 20 miles, it hit the western side of Maynard, leveling five blocks of the town, including several homes and a newly-completed Lutheran church.
 Two fatalities occurred in Maynard.
 In total, 156 injuries were recorded, and damage estimates were $21 million.

-Jonesboro—Manilla, Arkansas
+Jonesboro—Nettleton—Manila, Arkansas

 This violent tornado, also referred to as the “First Jonesboro Tornado,” would be the deadliest of the outbreak, killing 35 people and injuring over 300.

 Some of those fatalities were caused by cars being wrapped around trees.
 170 homes and some businesses were destroyed by the tornado.
 Nettleton High School was almost completely destroyed by the tornado.
 Large amounts of cotton crops were destroyed by heavy rain associated with the storm.
 In addition to Jonesboro, the tornado ran through the downtown area of Manila, destroying a large section of it.
 Despite the tornado having been observed to lift between Jonesboro and Manila, the NWS counts this as one tornado.